Standard Passenger Plates

 Government (Municipal)

 A new series for Municipal Police is now in use.
 These plates are blue on white without the Old Man graphic, and have M/P stacked on the left, followed by two sets of numerals.
-The first three are an identification of the police authority, which varies from town to town and city to city.
-The second number is a sequence of vehicle numbers associated with that authority.
+The first three are an identification of the police agency, which varies from town to town and city to city.
+The second number is a sequence of vehicle numbers associated with that agency.
 A small town may have only one vehicle, in which case the plate number would be M/P XXX 1.

 Liquor Commission